NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/README.md

-# Getting Started with GEDI Spaceborne Lidar for Ecosystem Applications
+# Getting Started with GEDI Spaceborne Lidar for Ecosystem Applications - Webpage repository

 Welcome to the **Getting Started with GEDI Spaceborne Lidar for Ecosystem Applications** — a comprehensive resource for learning how to work with GEDI (Global Ecosystem Dynamics Investigation) lidar data in ecosystem research and management.